ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/static-website.md

 Finally, the declarations link to an external JavaScript file (index.js) that will handle the button click and fetch the temperature data.

-Afterward, open the styles.css and modify it as follows:
+Next, open the `styles.css` file and modify it as follows:
 ```css
 body {
     font-family: Arial, sans-serif;